 The cost of living is going up.
 The Hichilema government is seeking to protect spending on education and health despite high levels of debt.
 School fees have been abolished, additional teaching and medical staff have been recruited.

 Zambia has one of the highest malnutrition rates in all of Africa (the average for sub-Saharan Africa is currently 22 per cent).
 The 2022 Global Hunger Index describes the situation in Zambia as “serious” with 31 per cent of the people being undernourished.
 Almost one third (32.3 per cent) of children under five suffer from stunting, some six per cent of children die before they reach the age of five.
 The 2022 Global Hunger Index ranks Zambia 108th out of 121 countries with sufficient data.

 There are few other countries with such pronounced income disparities as Zambia, which has a Gini co-efficient of 57.
 What is more, much of the development progress achieved is cancelled out by the country’s rapid population growth (2.9 per cent in 2020).

-Zambia's economy is still overly dependent on copper, a sector that offers employment to comparatively few people.
-Structural reforms are needed in order to improve the business environment and expand the agricultural sector.
-Public authorities, especially at local level, lack the necessary skilled personnel and funds.
+Zambia's economy is profiting massively from high copper prices, yet, at the same time, the sector offers employment to comparatively few people.
+That is why the Zambian government is striving to achieve ambitious economic reforms so as to improve the climate for doing business and expand the agricultural sector.
+Public authorities, especially at local level, often lack the necessary skilled personnel and funds.

 The situation for women and girls

 Women's social and legal position is still strongly dictated by tradition, in rural areas and also elsewhere.
 Although gender equality is enshrined in the constitution, social change is slow in coming.